Sniped/sodapop/README.md

 ## HMI

 The HMI is a QML application that creates a WebSocket connection with the data processing utility ("DPU").
 A WebSocket message will contain a payload that communicates errors, warnings, and data transmissions that are processed by the DPU.
 Once this message is received, the HMI will update its UI appropriately.
 The HMI contains a main view which showcases the flow of the production line along with key metrics, which is typical of a SCADA HMI.
 While the system does not presently support the acknowledgement of errors and warnings in the system as a normal SCADA system should, errors and warnings are presented to the operator using a notification card at the top right side of the screen.
-This notification is followed by a sound that continuously plays until the operator dismisses the error or warning.
 Errors and warnings are also logged in a separate page, presented in a tabular format.

 ## Data Processing Utility